G

 Q: Can a WBS be used for budgeting?

-A: Yes, a WBS can support budgeting and reporting, but it should not usually replace the ERP’s core financial coding structure.
+A: Yes.
+A WBS can support estimating and budget reporting, but it should not usually replace the ERP’s core financial coding model.

 FAQ